Counter-Strike match-fixing scandal: Gameplay of the match

 On the first half, iBUYPOWER lost the opening round, also called the pistol round, which is considered an important round in the game.
-On round two, the team committed to a 'buy round' where the team spends their money on equipment, which is considered unusual if a team has lost the first round, since the value of the equipment that can be bought on the loss of an opening round is usually pretty low.
+On round two, the team committed to a 'buy round' where the team spends their money on equipment, which is considered unusual if a team has lost the first round, since the value of the equipment that can be bought on the loss of an opening round is usually low.
 NetcodeGuides.com ended up winning the six rounds before iBUYPOWER won a round. iBUYPOWER ended up winning 4 rounds in the first half, ending the half in a score of 4–11.
 In the second half, NetcodeGuides won the 5 remaining rounds in a row to win the game.

 The casters of the match made comments about the team not being in shape and using only basic strategies, while also pointing out inconsistencies regarding to the losing team's gameplay, such as the player Skadoodle, the team's dedicated sniper player, not carrying a sniper rifle on the opportunity to do so.
 Other match-ups against the same team had resulted in victories, and the decisive nature of the loss drew attention, particularly regarding the strange strategies employed by iBUYPOWER, such as attempting to carry out kills with the knife, a weapon usually only used as a bad manners move.
 Other contemporary analyses blamed travel issues — iBUYPOWER had just played at the ESL One Cologne 2014 major tournament, and could have been exhausted after — and unfamiliarity with the map.